C.J. Abrams Player Props: Nationals vs. Padres

 C.J.
 Abrams At The Plate

-- Abrams is batting .240 with seven doubles, two triples, four home runs and six walks.
+- Abrams is hitting .240 with seven doubles, two triples, five home runs and six walks.

-- He has hit a home run in 9.3% of his games this season, and 2.5% of his trips to the dish.
+- In five games this season, he has hit a home run (11.4%, and 3% of his trips to the plate).

-- Abrams has picked up an RBI in 27.9% of his games this season, with two or more RBI in 16.3% of his games.
-He has also produced three or more runs in three contests.
+- Abrams has driven in a run in 13 games this year (29.5%), including eight games with more than one RBI (18.2%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.